JuicyStandoffishMan/WhiteAlbumRestorationPatch/README.md

 Please support the developers and purchase the game!
 This project, like the original, was created out of a love for it.
 We're super fortunate to have gotten an official re-release, and this projects aims to just make tiny adjustments to the script that are ever so slightly more faithful to the original text out of sheer personal preference.

-**Note:** This patch is largely untested and was created mostly automatically.
+**Note:** As of 8/4/2023, this patch is largely untested and was created mostly automatically, and will be improved over time.
 Use at your own discretion! **If you run into a problem with this patch applied, open an issue here.**

 ## How to apply
 1) Locate your **Data/Game/ENG/Scripts.sdat** file.
 For example, `C:\Program Files (x86)\Steam\steamapps\common\WHITE ALBUM\Data\Game\ENG\Script.sdat`